EdsonBueno/infinite_scroll_pagination/example/README.md

 # Cookbook

-All the snippets below were extracted from the [example project](https://github.com/EdsonBueno/infinite_scroll_pagination/tree/master/example).
+All the snippets are from the [example project](https://github.com/EdsonBueno/infinite_scroll_pagination/tree/master/example).

 ## Simple Usage